Bio-Inspired Musculoskeletal Antagonistic Joint

 Contribution

-- Fabrication workflow development and build execution
+- End-to-end actuator and clutch design, fabrication workflow development, and build execution

 Technical Stack

-- Antagonistic joint integration
+- Antagonistic tendon-joint integration

 Key Results

-- Presented at IEEE ICRA (2025)
+- Published at IEEE ICRA (2025)

 Media